 We require the following documents to be available for download through ERAS for a complete application to be reviewed:

-We do not require a chairman’s letter and do not review any applications until they are complete.
-Our deadline for receipt of your general surgery residency application and all supporting documents is October 1.
+Our deadline for receipt of your general surgery residency application and all supporting documents is October 15.

-Each application is reviewed in its entirety with an eye toward a combination of overall academic excellence, leadership ability, career development potential and personal character.
+Each application is reviewed in its entirety with a focus toward a combination of overall academic excellence, leadership ability, career development potential and personal character.

 We interview approximately 75 candidates for the general surgery program each year.
 Although we receive applications from hundreds of well-qualified candidates, it is not possible to interview all who apply.
-All invitations are sent through email via ERAS, after the November 1 deadline.
-We contact all candidates with an invitation or decline.
-Every effort is made to notify applicants of their interview status in a timely manner; however our application review process often continues through the end of November due to the large number of applications received.
+All invitations are sent through email via ERAS after the November 1 deadline.

-The next General Surgery Residency Program interview dates will be held on:
+The next general surgery residency program interview dates will be held via zoom on:

 For over a century, a leader in patient care, medical education and research, with expertise in virtually every specialty of medicine and surgery.